Phantom cosmological model with observational constraints in $f(Q)$ gravity: Introduction

 The $f(Q)$ theory of gravity is another modified theory of gravity which recently attracted a lot of attention \cite{Jimenez2018}.
 To test whether the cosmic behaviour deviates from GR, standard cosmological approaches assume a specific form of relative action.
-Lazkoz et al. reformulated $f(Q)$ gravity as an explicit function of redshift, and performed the observational analysis with cosmological data sets \cite{Lazkoz2019}.
+Using the redshift scale factor relation, Lazkoz et al. reformulated the $f(Q)$ gravity and analyse their models with the cosmological data sets \cite{Lazkoz2019}.
 It has been explained that how dark energy can be identified by space time and ultimately the expansion of the Universe.
-The reconstruction of $f(Q)$ through a numerical inversion procedure based on the current observational bounds on cosmographic parameters has been shown in \cite{Capozziello2022}.
+Based on the current observational bounds of the cosmographic parameters, another reconstruction of $f(Q)$ gravity has been performed using the numerical inversion procedure \cite{Capozziello2022}.
 Jimenez et al. \cite{Jimenez2020} analyses the behaviour of the cosmological perturbations and discuss the potential strong coupling problem of the maximally symmetric background caused by the discontinuity in the number of propagating modes.
-Ayuso et al. \cite{Ayuso2021} focuses on a class of $f(Q)$ theories, characterized by the presence of a general power law term which adds up to the standard $Q$ term in the action.
+Ayuso et al. \cite{Ayuso2021} focuses on a class of $f(Q)$ theories that has been characterized with the presence of a general power law term.
 Esposito et al. \cite{Esposito2022} presented a reconstruction algorithm for cosmological models based on $f(Q)$ gravity and obtained the exact solutions for Bianchi type I and FLRW space times.
-Moreover, the spontaneous isotropization of Bianchi type I models, dark energy, inflation, pre-big bang cosmologies have been shown.
 Anagnostopoulos et al. \cite{Anagnostopoulos2022} showed that $f(Q)$ gravity can safely pass the Big Bang Nucleosynthesis constraints, and in some cases this can be obtained trivially.
-The effect that different connections have in the dynamics of FLRW cosmology in the context of $f(Q)$ theory studied by Dimakis et al. \cite{Dimakis2022}.
-Hu et al. \cite{Hu2022} demonstrate the Hamiltonian analysis of $f(Q)$ gravityby fixing the coincident gauge condition and using the standard Dirac-Bergmann algorithm and conclude that $f(Q)$ gravity has eight physical degrees of freedom.
+Another interesting feature on $f(Q)$ gravity is the study of the effect of connections in the dynamics of FLRW cosmology [Dimakis et al. \cite{Dimakis2022}].
+Hu et al. \cite{Hu2022} have demonstrated the Hamiltonian analysis of $f(Q)$ gravity by fixing the coincident gauge condition and have shown that the $f(Q)$ gravity has eight physical degrees of freedom.
 The linear cosmological perturbations using $1+3$ covariant gauge-invariant formalism has been analysed by Sahlu et al. \cite{Sahlu2022}.
 Using a symmetric teleparallel scalar tensor theory containing a non-minimal coupling between the nonmetricity scalar and the scalar field, Bahamonde et al. \cite{Bahamonde2022} studied static spherical symmetric configurations.
 Further, Lin et al. \cite{Lin2021} have studied the application of $f(Q)$ gravity to spherical symmetric configurations and have shown that its effects can be demonstrated by the external and internal solutions of compact stars.